sam-kim99/tacticians_nexus/README.md

 This project implements the following technologies:

 * The Riot Games API for TFT to fetch PUUIDs and Player Matches: https://developer.riotgames.com/apis .
-* The Riot Games Data Dragon API for TFT: https://developer.riotgames.com/docs/tft#data-dragon_versions .
+* The Riot Games Data Dragon for TFT Data: https://developer.riotgames.com/docs/tft#data-dragon_versions .
 * Webpack to bundle and transpile source JavaScript code.
 * npm to manage project dependencies